ppicom/2022-advent-of-code/README.md

-# Global Day of Coderetreat 2022 - Go version
+# Advent Of Code 2022 - Go Flavor